Graduate students in the Department of English draw on a number of sources to fund their studies.

 In order to apply for the DCA you must:

-• Be a full-time registered PhD student exiting the funded cohort (entering year 6) [i.e. be registered for the full session during which the DCA instalment is paid out]
+- Be a full-time registered PhD student exiting the funded cohort (entering Year 6) or a full-time registered PhD U student entering Years 6 or 7; all students must be registered for the full session during which the DCA instalment is paid out

-INTERNATIONAL STUDENTS WITH A JACKMAN JUNIOR FELLOWSHIP IN YEAR 6: If the value of the DCA in the relevant year exceeds the value of a Jackman Junior Fellowship (JJF) held by an international PhD candidate, the student will receive the difference.
+- For International PhD students: if the value of the DCA in the relevant year exceeds the value of a Jackman Junior Fellowship (JJF) held by an international PhD candidate, the student will receive the difference

-When students upload their final, approved dissertations to the thesis repository, their registration is financially cancelled (FINCA) and they are no longer registered students.
+When students upload their final, approved dissertations to SGS ProQuest, their registration is financially cancelled (FINCA) and they are no longer registered students.

 APPLYING

-The DCA APPLICATION FORM should be completed, signed, and submitted digitally to Tanuja Persaud, Graduate Administrator, tanuja.persaud@utoronto.ca, by the appropriate deadline.
+The DCA APPLICATION FORM should be completed, signed, and submitted digitally, along with the required chapter(s) (see ELIGIBILITY above), to Tanuja Persaud, Graduate Administrator, tanuja.persaud@utoronto.ca, by the deadline in early June (precise deadline to be announced on the student gradlist).
 Please feel free to contact the DGS or Tanuja Persaud with any questions about your application.